matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

-A user's user-signing and self-signing keys are intended to be easily replaceable if they are compromised by re-issuing a new key signed by the user's master key and possibly by re-verifying devices or users.
+A user's user-signing and self-signing keys are intended to be easily replaceable if they are compromised by re-issuing a new key signed by the user's master signing key and possibly by re-verifying devices or users.
-However, doing so relies on the user being able to notice when their keys have been compromised, and it involves extra work for the user, and so although clients do not have to treat the private parts as sensitively as the master key, clients should still make efforts to store the private part securely, or not store it at all.
+However, doing so relies on the user being able to notice when their keys have been compromised, and it involves extra work for the user, and so although clients do not have to treat the private parts as sensitively as the master signing key, clients should still make efforts to store the private part securely, or not store it at all.
 Clients will need to balance the security of the keys with the usability of signing users and devices when performing key verification.

 To avoid leaking of social graphs, servers will only allow users to see:

--   signatures made by the user's own master, self-signing or user-signing keys,
+-   signatures made by the user's own master signing, self-signing or user-signing keys,
 -   signatures made by the user's own devices about their own master key,
 -   signatures made by other users' self-signing keys about their respective devices,
--   signatures made by other users' master keys about their respective self-signing key, or
+-   signatures made by other users' master signing keys about their respective self-signing key, or
--   signatures made by other users' devices about their respective master keys.
+-   signatures made by other users' devices about their respective master signing keys.

 Users will not be able to see signatures made by other users' user-signing keys.